 During my recent work on privacy-preserving federated learning for healthcare, I reached a frustrating realization: high accuracy numbers don't always translate to real-world clinical trust.
-My model achieved 91.1% accuracy on medical text classification tasks, yet when I walked through its predictions with a clinician, they still asked: "How do I know your model isn't hiding something critical?"

 The Gap Between Metrics and Understanding